ProFormA/taskxml/gradinghints/whitepaper-grades.md

  - **weight**

    Specifies a weight that is multiplied to the sub result of the pointed-at node when flowing into the accumulator function.
 The pointed-at node is a test or a combine node.
 When calculating the condensed result for the pointing-from node, the score of the pointed-at node is multiplied by the weight, if present.
 Otherwise nothing is multiplied.
-A special case is together with the accumulator function _avg_ where possibly attributed weights are completely ignored.

 ##### Specific sub elements of the combine-ref element